vigneshselvaraju/junior-web-developer-project/README.md

-Confederation College Programs - One-Page Static Site Overview
+**Confederation College Programs - One-Page Static Site Overview**

 This is a one-page static website built with React, Bootstrap, and Material UI to display programs offered by Confederation College.
 Each program card shows:

-Program name
+1.Program name

-Mission statement (or fallback “No description yet.”)
+2.Mission statement (or fallback “No description yet.”)

-Link to the official program page
+3.Link to the official program page

-Tech Stack
+**Tech Stack**

 React - Frontend library